blakek/array-split/README.md

 # array-split

-> 💔 Split and chunk arrays
+> 💔 Split and chunk arrays, strings, and more

 Functions to help split an array at an index and chunk an array into pieces.